 (d) any other payments made to the Commission in connection with the performance of a function referred to in paragraph (c).

 [Section 198 amended by No. 77 of 2006 s.
-17.]
+17; No. 28 of 2010 s.
+19.]

 199. Use of MRI Account

+(1A) In this section —

+metropolitan improvement scheme means an improvement scheme that has effect in part or all of the metropolitan region.

-(1) The Commission may apply money in the MRI Account to payment of all expenditure incurred by it for the purpose of reviewing, amending, carrying out and giving effect to the Metropolitan Region Scheme, including —
+(1) The Commission may apply money in the MRI Account to payment of all expenditure incurred by it for the purpose of reviewing, amending, carrying out and giving effect to the Metropolitan Region Scheme and any metropolitan improvement scheme, including —

 (a) payment of capital expenditure, costs and other expenses incurred by the Commission in and in connection with, the acquisition, whether by agreement or compulsorily, of any property in the metropolitan region under this Act; and